dinosg/gerrychain/README.md

 chain_xtended.py needs to be included in sourcecode gerrychain directory _init_.py and county_splits.py need to be included in sourcecode gerrychain/updaters directory

-county_splits.py is modified from original - MUST go in gerrychain/updaters folder  for multithreaded computing to wrok
+county_splits.py is modified from original - MUST go in gerrychain/updaters folder  for multithreaded computing to work
 ______

 input_templates: